-The waters around French Polynesia, a French overseas territory in the South Pacific Ocean, make up the world’s largest contiguous exclusive economic zone.
 At 5 million square kilometers (1.9 million square miles), the territory’s waters span an area as large as the landmass of the European Union.
 These vast and healthy waters are home to 21 species of sharks and an exceptional coral reef system that supports 176 coral and 1,024 fish species.

 The mayors and communities of the Austral Islands, one of the five archipelagoes that make up French Polynesia, invited the Pew Bertarelli Ocean Legacy team to collaborate on efforts to designate a large-scale marine reserve in their waters.

 The Pew Charitable Trusts and the Bertarelli Foundation joined forces in 2017 to create the Pew Bertarelli Ocean Legacy Project.
 This effort builds on a decade of work by both organizations to protect the ocean.
-Pew’s Global Ocean Legacy initiative, established in 2006, helped obtain commitments to safeguard more than 6.3 million square kilometers (2.4 million square miles) of ocean by working with philanthropic partners, indigenous groups, community leaders, government officials, and scientists.
-Since 2010, the Bertarelli Foundation has worked to create marine protected areas around the globe and simultaneously advance our understanding of marine science.
+Pew’s Global Ocean Legacy initiative, established in 2006, helped obtain commitments to safeguard more than 8 million square kilometers (3 million square miles) of ocean by working with philanthropic partners, indigenous groups, community leaders, government officials, and scientists.
+Since 2010, the Bertarelli Foundation has sought to protect the ocean for future generations through marine conservation and collaborative marine science research.

 Austral community leaders and Marquesas mayors have submitted separate proposals to the French Polynesian government for marine protected areas covering the waters surrounding the two archipelagos, both with strong local support.
 The Pew Bertarelli Ocean Legacy Project continues to work with the government, communities, fishermen, and scientists to raise awareness about the importance of establishing marine protected areas.